 Recent advances in medical technologies have significantly reduced neonatal mortality rate, particularly among premature neonates.
 Nonetheless, the combination of technologies and care services can inhibit neonates' neural development and lead to adverse long-term consequences for them.
-A strategy for preventing such adverse effects is developmental care.
-Developmental care minimizes the adverse effects of technologies and improves the conditions for neonates' growth and development [15].
-Developmental care includes a wide spectrum of interventions and incorporates the three main components of The rate of developmental care delivery in neonatal intensive care unit assessing neonates' nervous system and neural condition, minimizing environmental stress, among primary responsibilities of NICU nurses.
-Moreover, were
+A strategy preventing such adverse effects is developmental care.
+Developmental minimizes the adverse effects of technologies and improves the conditions for neonates' growth and development [15].
+Developmental care includes a wide spectrum of interventions and incorporates the three main components of assessing neonates' nervous system and neural among measures were the primary condition, minimizing environmental stress, responsibilities of NICU nurses.
+Moreover,